niveK77pur/midi-input.nvim/README.md

 <some music> % lmi: a=f
 ```

 An autocommand will search backwards from the current cursor position for such comments, upon entering insert mode.
 If options are found, they will be sent and thus set in `lilypond-midi-input`.

-If no options are found searching backwards, then nothing is changed (currently this also means that options previously set by another `lmi:` will stick around).
+If no options are found searching backwards, then currently set options (either form the [plugin config](#at-plugin-initialization), or the [update menu](#using-the-update-menus)) will be restored.
+If an option has not been specified, its default value will be `nil` (due to how Lua works); you will see an error by the backend saying that `nil` is an invalid value.
+This error can be ignored, but it also means that the corresponding option cannot be *reset*.
+If you always want a default fallback option, it is encouraged to specify all relevant option in the [plugin config](#at-plugin-initialization).

 ## List of options